Guangzhou: Republic of China

 After the death of Sun Yat-sen in 1925 the mood was changing in the party toward the communists.
 In August the left-wing KMT leader Liao Zhongkai was assassinated and the right-wing leader Hu Hanmin, the suspected mastermind, was exiled to the Soviet Union, leaving the pro-communist Wang Jingwei in charge.
 Opposing communist encroachment, the right-wing Western Hills Group vowed to expel the communists from the KMT.
-The "Canton Coup" on 20 March 1926 saw Chiang solidify his control over the Nationalists and their army against Wang Jingwei, the party's left wing, its Communist allies, and its Soviet advisors.
+The Canton Coup on March 20, 1926, saw Chiang solidify his control over the Nationalists and their army against Wang Jingwei, the party's left wing, its Communist allies, and its Soviet advisors.
 By May, he had ended civilian control of the military and begun his Northern Expedition against the warlords of the north.
 Its success led to the split of the KMT between Wuhan and Nanking and the purge of the communists in the April 12 Incident.
 Immediately afterwards Canton joined the purge under the auspice of Li Jishen, resulting in the arrest of communists and the suspension of left wing KMT apparatuses and labor groups.
-Later in 1927 when Zhang Fakui, a general supportive of the Wuhan faction seized Canton and installed Wang Jingwei's faction in the city, the communists saw an opening and launched the Guangzhou Uprising.
+Later in 1927 when Zhang Fakui, a general supportive of the Wuhan faction, seized Canton and installed Wang Jingwei's faction in the city, the communists saw an opening and launched the Guangzhou Uprising.
 Prominent communist military leaders Ye Ting and Ye Jianying led the failed defense of the city.
 Soon, control of the city reverted to Li Jishen.

-Li was deposed during a war between Chiang and the Kwangsi Clique.
+Li Jishen was deposed during a war between Chiang and the New Guangxi clique.
 By 1929, Chen Jitang had established himself as the powerholder of Guangdong.
 In 1931 he threw his weight behind the anti-Chiang schism by hosting a separate Nationalist government in Guangzhou.
-Opposing Chiang's alleged dictatorship, the separatists included KMT leaders like Wang Ching-wei, Sun Fo and others from diverse factions.
-The peace negotiations amid the armed standoff led to the 4th National Congress of Kuomintang being held separately by three factions in Nanjing, Shanghai and Canton.
+The opposition to Chiang included KMT leaders like Wang Jingwei, Sun Fo and others from diverse factions.
+The peace negotiations amid the armed standoff led to the 4th National Congress of Kuomintang being held separately by three factions in Nanjing, Shanghai, and Canton.
 Resigning all his posts, Chiang pulled off a political compromise that reunited all factions.
 While the intraparty division was resolved, Chen kept his power until he was defeated by Chiang in 1936.
-During the WW2, the "Canton Operation" subjected the city to Japanese occupation by the end of December 1938.
+During World War II, the Canton Operation subjected the city to Japanese occupation by the end of December 1938.